AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 * A canvas for mapping and visualizing the various entry points, nodes, and paths of a user journey.

 * Drag-and-drop interactions for adding components to the canvas and for repositioning existing nodes.

-* The option to build analyses of user journeys within Journey canvas or to create them automatically based on Journey Optimizer journeys.

 ## Potential insights